HTML

 Hello, My website is very easy to learning html

-In this example, the <aside> element contains information about the author of the content on the web page.
+element contains information about the author of the content on the web page.
 This information is not directly related to the main content of the web page, but is still considered supplementary or additional information.

-HTML <footer>
+¶HTML <footer>

-The <footer> element in HTML is used to define a footer for a web page or a section within a web page.
+element in HTML is used to define a footer for a web page or a section within a web page.
 It typically contains information about the author, copyright, contact information, or other related links.

-Example of <footer> element
+¶Example of <footer>

 <!DOCTYPE html>